epweil/527A-Final-Project/README.md

 ## Simulator API

+NOTE: the below documentation is slightly out of date, but I don't have time to update it right now.
+Basically some of the responses have extra fields, and there's also an endpoint you can use to reset the ALFWorld environment to start from the first task again.

 The docker container runs the simulator API.
 The simulator API has some endpoints that allows anyone to interact with ALFWorld.

 ### Endpoints: